Estimated read time: 4 minutes

 Step 3: Get the answers

-Next, we need to get the answers to the questions that we identified.
-I would not recommend to just google them and regurgitate what’s already out there.
+Next, we need to get the answers to the questions we identified.
+I would not recommend just googling them and regurgitating what’s already out there.
 Instead, talk to internal subject matter experts.
 Interview the founders.
 Chat with the product team.
 Consider asking customers when that makes sense.
 To get that unique content, we have to create it and that goes beyond just copying and rewriting what’s already out there.

 A few years ago, when I worked in healthcare, I got the answers by interviewing physicians and then writing articles based on what they said.
 The interviews were recorded and easy to go back to and find content – oftentimes – for multiple stories.

 Today, I prefer the “Going Live” model when interviewing experts.
 Instead of interviewing experts behind closed doors, which was kind of the only or at least best way to conduct those interviews then, we do it live on air.

 In this model, I invite experts on my podcast and livestream to talk about the topic of interest.
 The answers are given publicly while we stream to social media networks – usually using Restream.
 (Affiliate link)

 Step 4: Determine where to use the answers

 I write new articles from some podcast episodes.
 That especially holds true if I haven’t written about the topic previously.
 Other times, I may use bits and pieces in existing blog posts that could use a refresh.